emer/emergent/econfig/README.md

 	Epochs       int            `def:"100" desc:"total number of epochs per run"` NTrials      int            `def:"128" desc:"total number of trials per epoch.
 Should be an even multiple of NData."` NData        int            `def:"16" desc:"number of data-parallel items to process in parallel per trial -- works (and is significantly faster) for both CPU and GPU.
 Results in an effective mini-batch of learning."`
+	TestInterval int            `def:"5" desc:"how often to run through all the test patterns, in terms of training epochs -- can use 0 or -1 for no testing"`
+	PCAInterval  int            `def:"5" desc:"how frequently (in epochs) to compute PCA on hidden representations to measure variance?"`
 	SaveWts      bool           `desc:"if true, save final weights after each run"` EpochLog     bool           `def:"true" desc:"if true, save train epoch log to file, as .epc.tsv typically"` RunLog       bool           `def:"true" desc:"if true, save run log to file, as .run.tsv typically"`